 An important aspect of any construction project is asset management, the business of looking after a building once it is operational.

 The key to this is asset data management.
-That is organizing and looking after all the warranties, plans, drawings and documents from the build and having them available for reference to best operate and maintain the building throughout its life cycle.
+That is organising and looking after all the warranties, plans, drawings and documents from the build and having them available for reference to best operate and maintain the building throughout its life cycle.

 There is only so much profit to be had in any construction project and all of the stakeholders are in competition for their slice of that profit.
 That makes them susceptible to short-term thinking.
 Having the vision to invest in setting up proper asset management from the very start will save money in the long run.
 Huge amounts are invested in constructing and fitting out a building with top quality equipment, so if something breaks down it's going to cost money.